adamburkegh/prom-helpers/README.md

 # Using As Library

-The ProM package system places some limitations on publishing standalone maven packages (specifically the lack of a maven-compatible versioned jar), so there is currently no standalone package available. `prom-helpers` can be built and installed with gradle locally.
+The ProM package system places some limitations on publishing standalone maven packages (specifically the lack of a maven-compatible versioned jar) and this library is not fully maven-compatible as a result.
+Ivy repository configuration for gradle can be found in the `build.gradle` file.
+Using ivy in the consuming project should also work.